-This year, the drummer from Echosmith, an autistic musician, was caught trying to slide into an underage girls DMs.
+This year, the drummer from Echosmith, a young but legal-adult autistic musician, was caught trying to slide into a 16 year old's DMs.
 We've gotten no requests to avoid their music.

 Several years ago, Robin Thicke was accused by his ex-wife Paula of domestic abuse.
 We didn't get any requests to avoid his music, although Blurred Lines, the biggest hit of 2013, is gaining in popularity again.

 A decade ago, we had to confront domestic abuse with Chris Brown, who had an unbearable exchange with his then-girlfriend Rihanna that was a horror brought all too close with the pictures that followed.
 At the time, we received a ton of requests to avoid any Chris Brown songs at weddings.
 In the past six years we haven't received a single request to avoid his music and his recent hits are consistently requested at weddings.